browserengineering/book/book/layout.md

 To summarize the rules of layout computation:

-1. Before a box is laid out, its parent must set its `pos` field.
+1. Before an object is laid out, its parent must set its `pos` field.
-2. When a box is laid out, it must first compute its `w` field.
+2. When an object is laid out, it must first compute its `w` field.
-3. Next, the box must lay out its children, which requires setting their `pos` fields and then calling their `layout` methods.
+3. Next, the object must lay out its children, which requires setting their `pos` fields and then calling their `layout` methods.
-4. Finally, the box must set its `h` field.
+4. Finally, the object must set its `h` field.

 Using tree-based layout
 =======================

 With tree-based layout implemented, let's use it in the browser itself, in its `layout` method.
-First, we need to create the box tree and lay it out:
+First, we need to create the layout tree and lay it out:

 ``` {.python}
 class Browser: